-The meeting opened with remarks from the United Nations Secretary-General and Prime Minister of Japan, followed by remarks from experts from different stakeholder groups.
+The meeting opened with remarks from the Prime Minister of Japan and the United Nations Secretary-General, followed by remarks from experts from different stakeholder groups.

 "For nearly two decades, this multistakeholder cooperation has proven remarkably productive - and remarkably resilient in the face of growing geopolitical tensions, proliferating crises, and widening divisions.
 Your work is more important than ever.

 We need to keep harnessing digital technologies enabled by the Internet to help deliver on the Sustainable Development Goals, take climate action, and build a better world."